Overland Route (Union Pacific Railroad): Council Bluffs/Omaha to Ogden (via the Union Pacific)

 Heading west from Council Bluffs/Omaha over the same wide-open plains of Nebraska's Platte River Valley that had been followed by so many wagon trains from the 1840s through the 1860s, Overland trains passed first through Fremont, Grand Island, and Kearney (196 miles from Omaha) where all the wagon trails from the Missouri River communities between Omaha and Kansas City had once converged.
 There the famous Fort Kearney had been built by the U.S. Army in 1858 to protect the Oregon–California Trail heading west, and from which, under the direction of Union Generals U.S. Grant and W.T.
 Sherman, soldiers had been dispatched to protect UP surveyors and construction crews from Indian attack as the road progressed across Nebraska towards Wyoming.

 By the time travelers on the Overland Route crossed into Wyoming at Pine Bluffs, they had traveled some 470 mi westward and risen in elevation above sea level from the 1033 ft at Omaha to 5047 ft.
 The Rocky Mountains first came into passengers’ view 20 mi further on at Hillsdale with the appearance of the dark crests of the Laramie Range.
 About 36 mi further west the route reached Sherman, the highest point on the line at 8013 ft, on a high and rugged upland with bold rock masses eroded into fantastic, picturesque shapes.
+The Ames Monument was constructed in 1882 to mark this highest point.

-The route crossed the Continental Divide at Creston, some 737 mi west of Omaha.
+After passing through the towns of Laramie and Rawlins, the rough route crossed the Continental Divide at Creston, some 737 mi west of Omaha.
 At Green River passengers were treated to views of two of the most spectacular rock formations in Wyoming—Man's Face directly southwest of the station, and Castle Rock just north of it.
 Six miles after crossing the Bear River at Evanston the route entered Utah, a land which would provide passengers with close-up views of some of the most unusual rock formations of the entire trip.

 After passing Henefer where Brigham Young and his Mormon pioneers had turned southward in 1847 to cross the Wasatch Mountains into Emigration Cañon, perhaps the two most famous features on the Union Pacific's section of the Overland, Thousand Mile Tree and Devil's Slide, came into view on the west, and south sides of the track, respectively.
 Entering the Valley of the Great Salt Lake, the route soon reached Ogden, some 1029 mi from Omaha.
 Here the Union Pacific lines diverged to Los Angeles and the Pacific Northwest while the Southern Pacific (which acquired operational control of the CPRR's original Pacific route under lease in 1885) took charge of the “Overland Limited” and other trains on to San Francisco.